Donald J. Trump

 President Trump’s first term peace accomplishments include very thoughtful and highly sought after peace armistices for Israel with the United Arab Emirates, Bahrain, Oman, Sudan, dramatic improvement in U.S. -Indian relations, and a historic peace accord with North Korea.
 The peace agreement with North Korea deescalated nuclear rhetoric that the media feared would devolve into open thermonuclear conflict that could have drawn in countries globally.
 President Trump saved the day by exchanging thoughtfully worded letters with the Supreme Leader of North Korea, that surfaced "peace" and "love" in the news years before the media learned to pattern this way.
 President Trump then made history by becoming the first U.S. president to enter into the tightly guarded state.

 President Trump started his second term with an announcement on inauguration day that he wants to be a "peace maker and unifier."
-President Trump made that statement twice perhaps because peace is paramountly important to the American people and his administration.
-This writer believes in his sincerity.
-President Trump genuinely hopes to unify all countries around peace.
-He has already made a genuine effort in that regard.
+President Trump made that statement twice perhaps because peace is paramountly important to the American people and the presidential administration.
+There’s obvious sincerity.
+President Trump is genuinely unifying all countries around peace.

 The President of the United States doesn’t take peace for granted.
-He has survived several incidences.
-There are news reports of a serious one in April 2025.
-Other leading politicians, such as Liberal Governor Josh Shapiro, appear to have been confronted as well.
-And as astonishing as this sounds, there are hopefully baseless rumors on the internet that martial law is being considered in the United States.
+He has survived several incidences, including a serious one in April 2025.
+Other leading politicians, such as Liberal Governor Josh Shapiro, were confronted as well.

-This writer believes many liberals support President Trump’s efforts for peace.
-In fact, between President Trump's historic two terms in office, his predecessors Joe Biden and Kamala Harris worked diligently for peace the entire time, including when many thought none would be possible, because of unintentionally inciting patterning in the news after an extraordinary global health event.
+This writer believes there is bipartisan support for peace.
+In fact, between President Trump's historic two terms in office, his predecessors former President Joe Biden and former Vice President Kamala Harris worked diligently for peace the entire time they were in office.
+There was also a historic improvement in U.S. communication, as the words “alive,” “joy,” “love” and “peace” became used with greater frequency throughout republican and democratic news sources.

 Former President Joe Biden